15+ Best Resin 3D Printers [2024 Update]

 best resin printer

-The Prusa SL1S Speed is based on mSLA printing technology and uses a high-resolution LCD panel and a UV LED array to cure thin layers of resin to achieve unprecedented detail.
-It has a build volume of 127 × 80 × 150 mm.
-The printer runs on an open-source platform with a physical dimension of 225 x 237 x 400 mm.
+The Prusa SL1S Speed is based on mSLA printing technology, using a high-resolution LCD panel and a UV LED array to cure thin layers of resin to achieve unprecedented detail.
+It has a build volume of 127 × 80 × 150 mm, a 5.96-inch LCD resolution, and a large build plate with considerably fast print times.

 best resin printer